Kwaadpepper/Omen/README.md

     php artisan vendor:publish --provider="Kwaadpepper\Omen\Providers\OmenServiceProvider" --tag=assets

-If you are using local storage you must link the public storage to your public folder
+If you are using local storage and dont need to set files to private you can use this

     sudo php artisan omen:link